gvwilson/thirdbit/src/fiction/iffy/index.md

 and was off somewhere in the backayonder.
 That one was apprenticing as a teacher, and Akumé had pretty much taken over running her mother's swap-n-shop.

+Eventually the tea was gone.
-Eventually they said an awkward "see ya".
+They said an awkward "see ya" to each other.
 When the workshop door closed behind her,
 Iffy felt that she had found something she hadn't known she had lost.